 1. Cleveland’s real first name was Stephen, not Grover.
-He used the name Grover as an adult; maybe he tired of using the name “Stephen Cleveland” in grade school?
+He used his middle name of Grover as an adult; maybe he tired of using the name “Stephen Cleveland” in grade school?

 4. His first career was as a teacher.
-Cleveland was a teacher at the New York Institute for the Blind in Manhattan before deciding to pursue a law career.
+Cleveland was a teacher at the New York Institute for the Blind in Manhattan before deciding to pursue a legal career.

 6. What’s the deal with the alleged illegitimate kid?
 Republicans accused him of fathering an illegitimate child in 1874.
 Cleveland admitted it was possible, but his law partner, Oscar Folsom, may have also been the father.
 Cleveland’s honesty helped to blunt the scandal’s impact.

 7. Cleveland won the first presidential election by the narrowest of margins.
 It was a win by just 1,200 votes in his adopted home state of New York that swung the 1884 election.

 8. Cleveland actually won his second election in the popular vote.
 Big spending by the Republicans swing the electoral vote in New York state away from Cleveland, and Benjamin Harrison took the Electoral College vote, and the presidency.

 9. A third party helped Cleveland get his second term.
 The Populist Party took 8 percent of the popular vote, and Cleveland easily defeated Harrison in the 1892 rematch, by a 277-145 margin in the Electoral College.